Football in Argentina: Culture

+Football plays an important part in the life of many Argentines.
+Even those supporters who usually do not attend the matches watch them on television and comment on them the next day with friends and co-workers.
+When the Argentina national football team plays (especially during world cup matches), streets tend to look completely deserted as everyone is watching the match.

 But before that in the 1920s is when the culture around Argentina's men's football team started and it had something this to do with the mass media boom during that time.
 With the mass media boom and having the first generation of immigrant children born, the Argentina government decided to use the Argentina's men's football team as way to establish a connection with them and the country so they could be proud of their nationality.
 So the media wrote that the team played so well and has created its nation team style and with its attention grabbing headlines reached a very wide audience.
 With this style it continued and by October 1924 it ranked third in Buenos Aires many daily's.
 By then end of the decade it was selling 300,000 copies a day.
 And their way of reporting on football had a big effect on these statistics.
 According to "National Identity in the Sports Pages: Football and the Mass Media in 1920s Buenos Aires" by Matthew B. Karush.

-It was in 1986 when the figure of Diego Maradona exploded, becoming an icon not only of Argentine football but of football itself.
-In Argentina, Maradona became something resemblant of a god (see Maradonian Church), admired by fans of every club (even River Plate).
-He was the physical embodiment of pride in Argentina and, got the support from all his fellow Argentines and is admired by fans across the globe.